tywayne/tywayne.com/_posts/2017-03-24-new-adventure-helping-couples-make-date-night-simple-with-datebox.md

 get me wrong, working with and for friends (who become family) is the best way to go.
 I wouldn't have  it any other way.
-Though at some point you're going to be put in a position where your loyalty to  those friends/family will be pitted against what you feel is best for yourself, your family, and you're career.
+Though at some point you're going to be put in a position where your loyalty to  those friends/family will be pitted against what you feel is best for yourself, your family, and your career.
 When I explained this conundrum to a friend of mine recently, he calmly looked me in the eye and said "you can be loyal to yourself sometimes, too", and the truth of that simple statement will stick with me for a while.